scrasmussen/wrf_hydro_docker/training/Croton/README.md

 lessons are interactive and can execute code commands live.
 For more information on jupyter notebooks visit the jupyter project page at http://jupyter.org/.

+**Reattaching to Existing Docker Container**
+Check if training Docker container already exist.

+`docker ps -a`

+If it does you can reattach to it.

+`docker start -ai [docker container id number]`